PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/SQL_DDL1.md

 A database is an organized collection of structured information, or data, typically stored in a computer system, such as your laptop.
 It is usually controlled by a database management system, also known as DBMS.
 Together, the data and the DBMS, along with the applications that are associated with them (e.g. PostgreSQL client), are referred to as a database system, often shortened to just database.
 In this section, you will explore the different types of databases, and their corresponding strengths and weaknesses.

-__1a__ a) what is a relational database, and b) how does it differ from a so-called NoSQL database?
+__1a__ a) What is a relational database, and b) how does it differ from a so-called NoSQL database?
 Explain your answer

-__1b__ List 3 advantages/disadvantages of a using a relational database.
+__1b__ List three advantages/disadvantages of a using a relational database.

 __1c__ The start-up HomeRobot is looking for a lightweight relational database management system (RDBMS) that they can embed in their Internet-of-Things (IoT) application.
 They have asked you, as a seasoned data engineer/analyst, for advise; which RDBMS would you recommend to them?
 Explain your answer.